cation03/Tank-Stars/README.md

 # Tank-Stars
-A clone of the game TankStars made using Java and LibGDX.
+A clone of the game TankStars made in Java using LibGDX with OOP principles.
 Made by @cation03 and @sociallyencrypted.

 [Here's a demo video](https://youtu.be/RyV8oWRethE) of the gameplay.